-IT Sligo are always striving to engage in best practice.
+IT Sligo is always striving to engage in best practice.
 We welcome student feedback throughout the time we work together.
 Additionally, at the end of the year, students are asked to complete a feedback survey.
-This will ensure that student opinion is available to the AT officers regarding experiences using Assistive Technology.
-The student will also meet 1:1 with the AT officer throughout the year to address any issues that may arise.
+This will ensure that student opinion is available to the Assistive Technology Officer regarding experiences using Assistive Technology.
+The student will also meet 1:1 with the Assistive Technology Officer throughout the year to address any issues that may arise.

-If you feel you have specific requirements in your use of Assistive Technology you can ask your Access Officer or Learning Support Tutor to make appointment with our Assistive Technology officer, to ensure that the technology matches your study needs and environment.
+If you feel you have specific requirements in your use of Assistive Technology you can ask your Access Officer or Learning Support Tutor to make an appointment with our Assistive Technology Officer, to ensure that the technology matches your study needs and environment.

 - Take the stairs to the first floor, and the AT room is directly in front of you at the top of the stairs

 - Go through the front door and pass the stairs.
 The lift is located on your right-hand side.
 Take the lift to level one.
 Turn left and the AT suite is the second room on the right-hand side.